Sales 855.945.7921 | Support 888.277.8514 |

 6. Incorrect Employer Name or Address

 An employer’s name and address should be the same across all tax forms.
-These include forms W-2, 941, 941-SS, 943, 944, CT-1, or Schedule H (Form 1040).
-If an employer needs to change their address, they need to obtain and file Form 8822-B with the IRS.
+These include forms W-2, 941, 941-SS, 943, 944, CT-1, or Schedule H (Form 1040 or Form 1040-X if the employee needs to correct their 1040.).
+If an employer needs to change their address, they must obtain and file Form 8822-B with the IRS.
 Form W-3c cannot correct this type of information.

-Employers should not file Form W-3c with the SSA (unless you are correcting other errors on Form W-2.)
+Note: Employers should only file Form W-3c with the SSA if you are correcting other errors on Form W-2).

 7. Incorrect Reduction in Federal Income Tax Withholding in Connection With a Gross-Up After the Tax Year Closes

-According to the IRS Chief Counsel Advice (CCA), a prior year gross-up of income tax represents tax withheld, even if the employer paid the tax on behalf of the employee through the gross-up.
-The CCA also states that employers can’t claim refunds above federal income tax withholdings remitted in a prior calendar year due to a gross-up.
+According to the IRS Chief Counsel Advice (CCA), a prior year gross-up of income tax represents tax withheld even if the employer paid the tax on behalf of the employee through the gross-up.
+The CCA also states that employers can’t claim refunds above federal income tax withholdings remitted in a prior calendar year because of a gross-up.

-The CCA advises that any federal income tax refund must be claimed on employees’ federal individual income tax returns, as reflected in the Form 941-X instructions.
+The CCA advises that any federal income tax refund must be claimed on employees’ federal individual income tax returns as reflected in the instructions on Form 941-X.

 8. Incorrect EIN or Tax Year

-Employer Identification Number (EIN) or tax year errors on Form W-2 can create several time-consuming problems for employers, including issues with Forms 941.
-As a result, there is a penalty assessed for EIN and tax year reporting errors.
+Employer Identification Number (EIN) or tax year errors on Form W-2 can create several time-consuming problems for employers, including issues with Form 941.
+As a result, a penalty is assessed for EIN and tax year reporting errors.
 To avoid this penalty, you must correct your EIN or tax year.
 Correcting the EIN or tax year is a two-step process.

 Step 1: Prepare Forms W-2c and W-3c with the Previously Reported Information

-• Provide the incorrect EIN in box b and the incorrect tax year in box c.
+• Provide the incorrect EIN in box b or the incorrect tax year in box c.

-• Show the money amounts originally reported in the previously reported column.
+• Show the money amounts reported initially in the previously reported column.

 Step 2: Prepare Forms W-2c and W-3c with the Correct Information

-• Provide the correct EIN in box b and the incorrect tax year in box c.
+• Provide the correct EIN in box b or the incorrect tax year in box c.

-• Show the money amounts originally reported in the corrected amounts column.
+Show the money amounts reported initially in the corrected amounts column.

-Ensure employees receive a copy of Forms W-2c and file Forms W-2c and W-3c with the Social Security Administration (SSA).
+Ensure employees receive a copy of Forms W-2c and W-3c and file them with the Social Security Administration (SSA).

 Wage and Tax Statement Form W-2c